 Are woodburning stoves going to be banned?
-Well obviously we hope not!
+In a nutshell…No!
 There has been recent bad press about the smoke and particulates produced by woodburning and multi-fuel stoves.
 We feel it’s important to provide a balanced and informative view as opposed to the myriad of scaremongering headlines that are prevalent online and in the media.

 To confirm, woodburning stoves are not banned nor will they be.
 Open fires, bonfires, barbecues and chimineas all provide significantly more smoke and particulates than modern energy efficient woodburning stoves and these have also not been banned.